top of page

 We are also part of the Upstate New York Synod, which is led by Bishop Lee Miller II, and the Niagara Frontier Conference, led by the Rev. Jeremiah Smith.

-Augustana works closely with the congregation of Trinity Old Lutheran, and Pastor Kopp leads both of our churches.
+Augustana works closely with the congregation of Trinity Old Lutheran, and Pastor Kopp leads both churches.

 Trinity Old Lutheran Church (TOL)